The Best Errors & Omissions Insurance Companies for 2026

 Inaccurate Advice

 Inaccurate advice is a frequent basis of claims for professional liability policies.
 If a client takes a business’s advice and then suffers some sort of loss as a direct result, the client could potentially bring suit against the business.
-For example, say a real estate broker researched comparative properties to help their client determine what to bid for a project site and recommended entering a bid that was far above the real market value of the site.
-If the client sued the broker for compensation after learning they had received inaccurate advice about the property’s value, the claim might be covered under the broker’s errors and omissions policy.
+For example, say a real estate broker researched a project site but failed to identify a significant easement or zoning restriction that negatively impacts the client’s planned use of the land.
+If the client sued the broker for financial compensation after learning they had received inaccurate advice regarding these property encumbrances, the claim would typically be covered under the broker’s errors and omissions policy.

 Misrepresentation